nicoverbruggen/phpmon/README.md

 # PHP Monitor

-> If this software has been useful to you, all I ask is that you **please star the repository**, so I know that the software is being used.
+> If this software has been useful to you, I ask that you **please star the repository**, that way I know that the software is being used.
+Also, please consider leaving a one-time donation to support the project.
 > You can also send me [feedback](https://twitter.com/nicoverbruggen) if the app came in handy.<br>**Thank you!** ⭐️

 <img src="./phpmon/Assets.xcassets/AppIcon.appiconset/icon_128x128@2x.png" alt="phpmon icon" width="128px" />